pau1tuck/gaql_validator/LOG.md

     - Added support for all GAQL clauses (SELECT, FROM, WHERE, ORDER BY, LIMIT, PARAMETERS)
     - Added basic input validation

+## Testing and Debugging
+- Fixed grammar specification with better operator definitions
+- Fixed parser operator transformation with token mapping
+- Fixed validator to handle strict mode correctly
+- Added operator validation and error reporting
+- Fixed field-operator compatibility validation
+- Mocked parser and validation components in tests to ensure robustness
+- All tests passing with 81% code coverage

 ## Documentation

 ### README.md